- Do you ever say: “I’m starting my diet tomorrow so today doesn’t count”?

 Putting your actions into words helps you understand your options.
 Then you can make better decisions.

-Build in accountability.
 A strong person is resourceful and takes advantage of the opportunities they have around them.
 If you have trouble stopping yourself from continuing to eat once you think you’ve eaten something you shouldn’t have, ask for help.
-It can be as simple as asking your mom if you can call her to break the cycle.
+It can be as simple as asking your mom or a friend if you can call her to break the cycle.
 Don’t be embarrassed!
 You’re awesome for wanting to make your life better.
-Make your plan simple for next time you make a mistake.
+Make your plan simple for next time you find yourself falling into a self-defeating pattern.
 Decide you’ll pick up the phone and dial the number of someone who cares about you.

 Talk to the person you trust ahead of time.
 You can just make a code word that will make you laugh.
 Then you can call your loved one and say you’re just calling to talk about “Pink Flamingos.”
 They’ll get the picture and it will help you jump into a real conversation about another topic if you like.
 Getting busy will help distract you and pull you out of a self-destructive cycle.